x

 September 08, 2020

-It’s the offbeat that gets us to tilt our heads, wonder, wonder again or, at least, say to ourselves huh? or hm!.
-Just like the dancing in Solange’s Don’t Touch My Hair does.
+It’s the offbeat that gets us to tilt our heads, wonder, wonder some more, and tell ourselves hm?.
+To say the least.
+It’s the unconventional.
+Just like the choreography in Solange’s Don’t Touch My Hair is.
 A little bit offbeat.
 An interesting bit of a beat.
-Now read this last sentence, fast, en français.
+Now read this last sentence, fast, en français

-When people do exactly what they feel like doing, usually, something very pretty comes out, something unique, actually, does come out.
+When people do exactly what they feel like doing, usually, something very pretty comes out, something unique, actually, comes out.

 Just like in real life is.
 Just like life in a video is.